abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### Rate Limiting

 Rate limiting is a way to limit request frequency for a limited time.
-Before, .NET 7 we didn’t have built-in support so we would needed to implement it ourselves or use some NuGet packages around or let the CDN provider do this on server level behalf of us (like Cloudflare).
+Before .NET 7 we didn’t have built-in support so we would need to implement it ourselves, use some NuGet packages around or let the CDN provider do this on server level on behalf of us (like Cloudflare).

 With .NET 7, built-in Rate Limiting support has been added and we can easily define rate-limiting policies and attach them to our endpoints.

-*Defining rate-limiting policy and registering the required services to DI container*:
+*Defining rate-limiting policy and registering the required services to the DI container*:

 ![](rate-limiting-1.png)